 Combining DDD, CQRS, and Clean Architecture in Go

 In the previous articles, we introduced techniques like DDD Lite, CQRS, and Clean (Hexagonal) Architecture.
-Even if using them alone is beneficial, they work the best together.
+Even when used alone, they are beneficial.
+But they work best together.
 Like Power Rangers.
-Unfortunately, it is not easy to use them together in a real project.
+Unfortunately, using them together in a real project is not easy.
 In this article, I will show you how to connect DDD Lite, CQRS, and Clean Architecture in the most pragmatic and efficient way.

 Why should I care?